Soil Disposal in Melbourne | Need A Skip Now

 - Cement Sheets

-If you have soil now, we suggest to dispose of it as soon as possible, as from 1st July the rules will be far more stringent and consequently the cost of the disposal.
-Therefore, it is always cheaper to dispose of materials before the end of the financial year, as all landfills without fail raise their EPA levy and disposal costs from 1st July every year.
+We always suggest disposing of your waste as soon as possible as all landfills without fail raise their EPA levy and disposal costs from 1st July every year.
 Please don't hesitate to contact us for any questions on Soil Disposal or any other materials disposal.